glmack/dsc-1-05-02-introduction-summary-seattle-ds-career-040119/README.md

 ### SELECT

-We then explore the command you're going to use most often - the `SELECT` statement which is used to retrive data from a database.
+We then explore the command you're going to use most often - the `SELECT` statement which is used to retrieve data from a database.

 ### Filtering and Ordering